1836 Project: Criticism

-The project's name was criticized by some because Texas’ independence didn’t apply to all people living in the state at the time, including slaves and indigenous groups.
+The project's name was criticized by some because Texas’ independence didn’t apply to all people living in Texas at the time, including slaves and indigenous groups.
 Critics, including Nikole Hannah-Jones, who created The 1619 Project, worried that the 1836 Project was created as a way to limit the teaching of critical race theory in schools and hide the country's history of racism.
 The project has also received criticism for promoting the "Christian heritage" of the state.
+Historians consulted by The Texas Tribune stated: "that condensing the state’s history and painting it in a mostly celebratory light came at a cost.
+The pamphlet, they said, fails to fully hold institutions accountable for slavery and other forms of oppression and shortchanged Indigenous Texans, Tejanos, Black Texans and women."